vero-nika-2828/GlottoLotto_Matching-game/README.md

 33. I want them to indicate to the users when they did or did not find the match
 34. I want users to be able to practice pronunciation
 35. I wnat to make it easy for users to learn different concepts
-36. I want users to be able to practice pronunciation
-37. I want users to see that they are improving
+36. I want users to see that they are improving
-38. I want to challenge the user by giving them time limit
+37. I want to challenge the user by giving them time limit
-39. I want users to see how many turns they have taken during the game
+38. I want users to see how many turns they have taken during the game
-40. I want users to have some background music if they wish to listen to it
+39. I want users to have some background music if they wish to listen to it
+40. I want users to be be able to access my github to view more projects
+41. I want to notify the user when they open a page that doesnt exist
+42. I want to make it easy for the user to get back to my page from non-existent page

 # Design